 Gossip Girl is an American teen drama television series based on the book series of the same name written by Cecily von Ziegesar.
 The series, created by Josh Schwartz and Stephanie Savage, originally ran on The CW for six seasons from September 19, 2007 to December 17, 2012.
 Narrated by the omniscient blogger "Gossip Girl", voiced by Kristen Bell, the series revolves around the lives of privileged young adults on Manhattan's Upper East Side in New York City.
 The series begins with the return of Upper East Side It girl Serena van der Woodsen from a mysterious stay at a boarding school in Cornwall, Connecticut.
 Blair Waldorf, whom creators describe as the queen at the center of their chess ...more on Wikipedia

 Bring It On is a 2000 American teen comedy film that was directed by Peyton Reed and written by Jessica Bendinger.
 It was followed by four direct-to-video sequels, none of which contain any of the original cast members: Bring It On Again, which shared producers with the original, Bring It On: All or Nothing, Bring It On: In It to Win It, and Bring It On: Fight to the Finish.
-The plot of the film centers on Torrance Shipman, who inherits the position of captain on her high school's cheerleading squad and attempts to lead her team to a sixth national title.
-However, Torrance is informed by the newest team member, Missy Pantone, that she is in possession of a stolen routine.
-When the ...more on Wikipedia
+The plot of the film centers on Torrance Shipman, who inherits the position of captain on her high school's cheerleading squad and attempts to lead her team to a sixth national title. ...more on Wikipedia

 #31 on The Best Teen Romance Movies